 · Disaster recovery plans for communities that are at risk.

 Under the River Management Policy, the Regional Council is actively involved in a number of river management schemes to reduce the incidence, frequency and duration of flooding, particularly where human life and property is at risk.
-To view the Northland River Management Policy on the Regional Council website click on the following link:

 The Awanui River Flood Management Scheme became the Regional Council's responsibility in 2005.
 After extensive consultation the Awanui River Flood Management Plan was formally adopted by the Council in April 2005.
 For more information on the Awanui River Flood Management Scheme and Plan, check out case study 1.